Mega-Barto/4-on-a-Row/README.md

-# 4-in-Line
+# 4 on a row
+## My First Project

-My First Project.
-A small terminal version of 4 in line.
+A small terminal version of 4 in a row.